The Mephisto Waltz

-The Mephisto Waltz is a 1971 American horror film about an occult-murder mystery.
-It was directed by Paul Wendkos and starred Alan Alda, Jacqueline Bisset, Barbara Parkins, Bradford Dillman and Curt Jürgens.
-The name of the film is taken from the piano work by Franz Liszt of the same title (see Mephisto Waltzes).
+The Mephisto Waltz is a 1971 American supernatural horror film directed by Paul Wendkos and starring Alan Alda, Jacqueline Bisset, Barbara Parkins, Bradford Dillman, and Curt Jürgens.
+Its plot follows a dying Satanist who attempts to have his soul transferred into the body of a young concert pianist.
+The name of the film is taken from the piano work of the same title by Franz Liszt.
+The performance of this work heard in the film is by Jakob Gimpel, although the piece did not appear on the soundtrack album (in this, or any other, performance) when it was released in 1997.
 Ben Maddow adapted his screenplay from the novel of the same title by Fred Mustard Stewart.
 The film was the only big-screen work of veteran television producer Quinn Martin.

 Plot

 Myles Clarkson, long ago frustrated in his hope for a career as a concert pianist, is now a music journalist and interviews Duncan Ely, perhaps the world's greatest piano virtuoso.
 At first annoyed by Myles' presence, Duncan notices that Myles' hands seem perfect for the piano.
 From that point, Duncan and his adult daughter, Roxanne, strongly pursue a friendship with Myles and wife Paula.

 Paula does not much like Duncan and especially dislikes Roxanne.
 While Paula is disturbed by the level of attention being paid to them, Myles is honored to be considered a friend by Duncan, who is dying of leukemia.
 Unbeknownst to them, Duncan and Roxanne are Satanists.
 As Duncan's physical body nears its end, father and daughter perform an occult ritual that transfers Duncan's consciousness into Myles' body while Myles’ consciousness is transferred into the body of Duncan as he dies.

 Myles' ensuing change in personality, which includes his now being able to play the piano as well as had Duncan, is noticed by Paula, but she is initially unsuspecting of the cause.
 Though confused by the change in her husband, she also finds his new persona exciting and attractive.
 Myles soon is pursuing a career as a pianist and is so successful that he is able to take over Duncan's concert schedule.

 Paula has a nightmare in which she envisions Duncan telling her that he must kill Abby, her and Myles' young daughter.
 Duncan tells her that he does not want to harm the girl, but that his Master has insisted upon it as "part of the bargain".
 Immediately after the dream, in which a blue substance is placed on Abby's forehead, Paula finds the blue substance actually on her daughter's skin.
 Abby gets ill and dies.